Like the introduction, this concluding chapter contains few code chunks. But its prerequisites are demanding. It assumes that you have:

 sfobjects, each of which contains a simple feature column.
 Therefore it is the geometries contained in simple feature columns, not the objects themselves, that are identical.↩

 Importsp, showing that its data structures are widely used and have been extended in many directions.
-The equivalent number for sf was 60 in summer 2018; with the growing popularity of sf, this is set to grow.↩
+The equivalent number for sf was 69 in October 2018; with the growing popularity of sf, this is set to grow.↩

 R’s strengths relevant to our definition geocomputation include its emphasis on scientific reproducibility, widespread use in academic research and unparalleled support for statistical modeling of geographic data.
 Furthermore, we advocate learning one language (R) for geocomputation in depth before delving into other languages/frameworks because of the costs associated with context switching.
 It is preferable to have expertise in one language than basic knowledge of many.↩